Vince McMahon: Feud with Stone Cold Steve Austin (1997–1999)

-The Rock distracted Austin, and McMahon lifted Austin over the top rope from behind, winning the match and earning a title shot at WrestleMania XV against the WWF Champion The Rock.
-He turned down his spot, and WWF Commissioner Shawn Michaels awarded it to Austin, which infuriated McMahon.
-Austin decided to put his title shot on the line against McMahon so he could get a chance to fight Vince at In Your House: St. Valentine's Day Massacre in a steel cage match.
+The 1999 Royal Rumble match saw McMahon emerge victorious after eliminating Austin last with assistance from The Rock, earning a shot at the WWF Championship.
+WWF Commissioner Shawn Michaels subsequently awarded the Royal Rumble winner's title shot to Austin, but Austin decided to put his title shot on the line against McMahon so he could get a chance to fight Vince at In Your House: St. Valentine's Day Massacre in a steel cage match.
 During the match, Big Show — a future member of the Corporation — interrupted, making his WWF debut.
 He threw Austin through the side of the cage thus giving him the victory.